 Your doctor will listen for characteristic clicking upon movement.
 They’ll look for a bent finger.
-They may also observe you opening and closing your hand.
+They may also watch you opening and closing your hand.
 Diagnosis typically won’t require an X-ray or other imaging tests.

 Treatments depend on the severity of the symptoms.
 At-home treatments include: